-Extensive damage to schools and health facilities have been reported.
-Continual rain in Mozambique has forced multiple dams in the region to be opened to release high waters, causing additional flooding and distress in the low-lying river basin areas.
+Extensive damage to schools and health facilities was reported.
+Continual rain in Mozambique forced multiple dams in the region to be opened to release high waters, causing additional flooding and distress in the low-lying river basin areas.
 In a desperate situation of humanitarian need, the government of Mozambique officially requested international assistance.
 Samaritan’s Purse were able to respond quickly, with an initial disaster response team arriving in Mozambique on Saturday 23 March.

 Lydia, her husband, and their two children aged 7 and 23 months lost their roof to Cyclone Idai.
 They were among the first families to receive heavy-duty shelter plastic from Samaritan’s Purse.